Owner, General Manager, Senior Educator and Senior Guide

 The most important thing is creating a safe, fun, and engaging experience to maximize personal growth, learning, and ‘thirst for adventure of some kind’.

-Josh lives by two principles in the mountains and rivers:
+Josh lives by four principles in the mountains and rivers:

 2. The summit or destination is optional and getting down safely is mandatory.

 3. Just because you love the mountains, does not mean the mountains love you.

 My goal is to create a safe, transformational, and amazing experience for all our guests!